 |47" x 59" (120cm x 150cm)||Brick||Barrel||Professional Builder||Raw materials||3 - 5 days|

 Costs of Building a Wood Fired Oven

-Historically wood fired ovens have been built by both primitive man all the way through to the Romans and modern society.
-Some Roman wood fired ovens still exist and may be viewed in the ruins of Pompeii.
-This style of oven remains popular and is termed the 'Pompeii Pizza Oven'.
-Whether the oven is build from simply mud and straw, or more sophisticated bricks and materials, costs will vary wildly based on the source of the materials and size or extent of the oven and enclosure.
-If on a budget it is suggested that individuals look to source free or readily available materials to build thee oven.
-Old second hand bricks which are not perfect for the building of houses may be a good choice due to their cheap cost and the added character they bring to the oven.
-Building an oven entirely out of cob or simply mud may be entirely free if the material can be found in nature of on the existing property.
-If building a large oven with quality bricks, supporting structure and cover, stylish cladding or mosaics, the costs will likely increase substantially.
-The below table gives indications regarding what cost ranges generally are for individual DIY construction.
-If having a contractor source the materials and construct the oven the costs may again increase substantially.
+Historically wood fired ovens have been built by primitive men all the way through to the Romans and the modern society.
+Some Roman wood fired ovens still exist and can be viewed in the ruins of Pompeii.
+This style of ovens remains popular and is termed the 'Pompeii Pizza Oven'.
+Whether the oven is build from simple mud and straw, or more sophisticated bricks and materials, costs will vary wildly based on the source of the materials and size or extent of the oven and enclosure.
+If on a budget it is suggested that individuals look to source free or readily available materials to build the oven.
+Old second hand bricks which are not perfect for building of houses may be a good choice due to their cheap cost and the added features they bring to the oven.
+Building an oven entirely out of cob or simple mud may be wholesomely free if the raw material can be found naturally on the background of the property.
+When building a large oven with quality bricks, supporting structure and cover, and stylish cladding or mosaics, the costs definitely increases substantially.
+The below table shows the general cost ranges for individual DIY construction.
+When you deploy a contractor to source the materials and build the oven, the costs may also increase substantially.
 Another option is the purchase of a partially constructed oven to help reduce the burden of sourcing the materials.